Highlights from the Ratings and Financial Report for International Paper Company (IP)

 Is It Worth Investing in International Paper Company (NYSE :IP) Right Now?

-The average price from analysts is $38.67, which is $1.26 above the current price.
-IP currently public float of 392.11M and currently shorts hold a 3.63% ratio of that float.
-Today, the average trading volume of IP was 2.84M shares.
+The average price from analysts is $38.92, which is -$2.28 below the current price.
+IP currently public float of 392.11M and currently shorts hold a 3.56% ratio of that float.
+Today, the average trading volume of IP was 2.87M shares.

 IP’s Market Performance

-IP stocks went down by -2.24% for the week, with a monthly jump of 2.57% and a quarterly performance of 11.94%, while its annual performance rate touched -9.25%.
-The volatility ratio for the week stands at 3.38% while the volatility levels for the past 30 days are set at 2.82% for International Paper Company.
-The simple moving average for the period of the last 20 days is 2.73% for IP stocks with a simple moving average of 0.88% for the last 200 days.
+IP stocks went up by 11.66% for the week, with a monthly jump of 11.78% and a quarterly performance of 16.66%, while its annual performance rate touched -1.93%.
+The volatility ratio for the week stands at 3.02% while the volatility levels for the past 30 days are set at 2.88% for International Paper Company.
+The simple moving average for the period of the last 20 days is 11.63% for IP stocks with a simple moving average of 10.98% for the last 200 days.

 Analysts’ Opinion of IP